What is Contemporary Art? A Deep Dive for Art Enthusiasts

 Key Takeaways

-• ✓ Contemporary art generally refers to art made from the 1960s/1970s to the present day.
+• ✓ Contemporary art generally refers to art produced from the 1960s or 1970s to the present day.

 • ✓ Contemporary art frequently engages with social, political, and cultural issues.